Jiske-N/weather-dashboard/README.md

 ## Further Goals

 Other goals include:
--Writing a good README.
+- Writing a good README.
--Ensuring commenting is folowing best practices and in place for ease of future alteration.
+- Ensuring commenting is folowing best practices and in place for ease of future alteration.
--Have all elements of the page being semantic.
+- Have all elements of the page being semantic.

 ## Potential Issues/Improvements